 Two wedge-tailed eagles have an entire enclosure to themselves, while several fascinating non-native animals, such as meerkats, tamarin and marmoset monkeys, red pandas, and two cheetahs, can also be found.

-- The Imperial at Clifton - To conclude the day, there’s an option to stop for a coffee or cold drink at the beautifully restored Imperial at Clifton Hotel.
-This historic hotel was once in disrepair until a local club acquired it and completed a first-class renovation.
-Visitors love exploring this venue, with its many original features, including numerous fireplaces, timber windows, and architraves.
+- The Imperial at Clifton - Conclude the day with an optional stop for a coffee or cold beverage at the beautifully restored Imperial at Clifton Hotel.
+This historic hotel was once in disrepair until a local club acquired it and completed a top-notch renovation.
+Visitors adore this venue, with its many original features, including numerous fireplaces, timber windows, and architraves.

 - Snacks